Welcome to Dallas Dental Wellness! Healthy Smiles Grow Here!

 Getting the right dental veneers are a fast way to a beautiful smile.
 If you have chipped or stained teeth, or if your teeth have gaps, then this treatment is perfect for you.
-Getting veneers is a big decision because they are irreversible, so it’s best if you talk to your Dallas dentist if the procedure is right for you.
+Getting veneers is a big decision because they are irreversible, so it’s best if you talk to your dentist in Dallas, TX if the procedure is right for you.

 Get the latest information about veneers here.

 According to the American Academy of Cosmetic Dentistry, veneers are materials made of thin porcelain used to recreate the teeth’s natural look.
 It also gives the resilience and strength similar to your natural enamel.
 Veneers are customized according to your teeth’s contour and are bonded to your natural enamel during an in-office dental procedure.